SqueezyDough/css-to-the-rescue-1920/README.md

  - Seperate a smooth animation into small steps.
 I've used this to create a type animation.
  - Implementing automatic dark-mode
  - Implementing manual dark-mode
+ - Better understanding of Flex.
+ - Using `flex-grow` to take all available space.
  - Better understanding of `::after` and `::before`
  - Custom HTML attributes with CSS
  - Target pseudoclass